 “But then,” continued Kletchat !Kaloci’, “if you now have these rules of war, how do you explain why these things go on?
 Just this morning we intercepted a number of your news broadcasts.
 They were full of actions that must clearly violate your rules of war?
 Surely if you have rules they are to be followed.”

 The room was silent for a bit.
-Finally a voice came from the back, it was deep and booming.
-A large man in a traditional Nigerian a colourful headscarf and a flowing white agbada stood up.
-He was an imposing figure.
+Finally a voice came from the back.
+A large man in a traditional Nigerian dress, a colourful headscarf and a flowing white agbada stood up.
+He spoke in a deep voice, slowly and choosing his words carefully.
+He was an imposing figure that radiated an air of wisdom and calm.

 “It is that there is a small number that won’t follow the rules.”